amritansh22/Data-Structures-and-Algorithms-in-cpp/README.md

 This repository is in development phase and will soon provide you with c++ code of various data structures and algorithms

 ## Who can contribute
-Anyone can contiribute to this repositry
+Anyone can contribute to this repositry.

 # Contribution Guide